Sorting a table visualization

 Hierarchy headers also support one-click sorting, which allows users to simply click the header to sort the rows in ascending, descending, or unspecified order.
 A triangle icon above the header text tells you which direction it is currently sorted.
 If you do not see the icon, it means the sort direction is unspecified.

-To use this option, open the Properties panel for the table and set the Enable One Click Sort property to True.
+To use this option, open the Properties panel for the table and check the Enable One Click Sort property.

-- These sorting features are not available in the Metric Set Designer when using a Dynamic Hierarchy.
-However, you can use them when in the View mode of a dashboard using this metric set.
+- Some sorting features are not available when using a Dynamic Hierarchy and editing the metric set full-screen, but you can use them when viewing a dashboard that uses this metric set.

 8. See also